VirxEC/rl_ball_sym_pybinds/README.md

 [![forthebadge](https://forthebadge.com/images/badges/made-with-rust.svg)](https://forthebadge.com)

-Pre-built binaries for Python 3.7 and beyond in Windows & Linux can be found [here in the build artifacts for the latest workflow run](https://github.com/VirxEC/rl_ball_sym_pybinds/actions).
+Pre-built binaries for Python 3.10 and beyond in Windows & Linux can be found [here in the build artifacts for the latest workflow run](https://github.com/VirxEC/rl_ball_sym_pybinds/actions).

 ## Prerequisites

 + [Rust & Cargo](https://www.rust-lang.org/)
-+ [RLBot](https://rlbot.org) - Verify that the file `%localappdata%\RLBotGUIX\Python37\python.exe` exists.
++ [RLBot](https://rlbot.org) - Verify that the file `%localappdata%\RLBotGUIX\Python311\python.exe` exists.
 If it doesn't, please re-download and re-install from the website to update.
-+ Maturin - Downloaded onto your main global Python installion, you can install via `pip install maturin`
++ Maturin - Downloaded onto your main global Python installation, you can install via `pip install maturin`

 ## Steps to build the Python bindings